Chris Hemsworth: “Whenever I play Thor I think they will never call me again”

 Not even Natalie Portman herself expected to embody her again when in 2016 she assured that her work in the franchise “had ended”.

-For the new film, Waititi has transformed Foester into Mighty Thor, who appeared in the original comics more than 50 years ago as a female version of Thor who shares his powers and appropriates his famous hammer.
+For the new movie, Waititi has transformed Foster into Mighty Thor, who appeared in the original comics more than 50 years ago as a female version of Thor who shares his powers and takes his famous hammer for himself.

 Thus, Thor’s journey becomes a romantic comedy with eighties winks, full of irony and heavy metal rhythm in which the couple and the rest of the companions must settle their differences while fighting Gorr, a villain known as the Butcher of the Gods. , determined not to leave a living deity in the world.